isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

   "notes": "string"
  }

 The JSON formatted response can be downloaded by selecting the ‘Download’ button.
-We provide API calls that allow for calls pertaining to specific samples, cases, files, cohorts, and users.
-The syntax for all of these is available on the `ISB-CGC API v4.0 UI <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_ webpage.
-For any questions or feedback on the API, please do not hesitate to contact us at feedback@isb-cgc.org.

 .. warning::
     - Any special characters in the input field will cause the request to fail. e.g. spacing in input box.